zaproxy/zap-hud/README.md

 ```
 ZAP_API_KEY=somevalue
 ```
-Start `docker-compose`
+Start `docker-compose` environment

 ```
     docker-compose up
 ```

-#### Docker
+#### Docker Stand-Alone
-If you'd like to run ZAP in a Docker container without cloning the repo, you can run the following `docker` command, swapping out `CHANGE_ME` with your custom API Key value:
+If you'd like to run ZAP in a Docker container without cloning the repo and a `docker-compose` environment, you can run the following `docker` command, swapping out `CHANGE_ME` with your custom API Key value:

 ```
 docker run -u zap -p 9090:9090 --rm -i owasp/zap2docker-weekly zap.sh -daemon -host 0.0.0.0 -port 9090 \